redhat-openstack/infrared/docs/source/tripleo-undercloud.rst

 * Depending on ``--images-task`` these the undercloud can be either:

         * ``build`` images:
-                Build the images from a scratch.
-Use ``--images-url`` to define base image than CentOS.
+                Build the overcloud images from a fresh guest image.
+                To use a different image than the default CentOS cloud guest image, use ``--images-url`` to define base image than CentOS.
-                For OSP installation, you must provide a url with a valid RHEL image.
+                For OSP installation, you must provide a url of a valid RHEL image.
         * ``import`` images from url:
-                Download pre-built images from ``--images-url``.
+                Download pre-built images from a given ``--images-url``.
         * Download images via ``rpm``:
                 Starting from OSP 8, Tripleo is packages with pre-built images avialable via RPM.
                 .. note:: This option is invalid for `RDO` installation.